 The Notice of Funding Availability (NOFA), which includes helpful information and contacts, can be found here

-NOTE: For Fiscal Year 2023, online applications must be submitted by 3 pm on June 24, 2022.
+UPDATE: For Fiscal Year 2024, the application deadline has been extended to 3 pm on April 14, 2023.
 See the NOFA for additional dates and deadlines

 NOTE: You can create a Grant Management System account here.

 Community Safety Works

 The Facility and Community Improvement Grant, administered by Maryland’s Department of Housing as part of the Community Safety Works initiative, is a safety grant for tax-exempt nonprofit organizations including faith-based organizations.
 Qualifying improvements include physical improvements and/or safety services for a facility and adjacent grounds.
 (Additional qualifying improvements include improving community-managed open spacs and/or establishing community-led cleaning and greening activities.)